-All Directors owe a duty of loyalty to the Company, and such duty mandates that the best interests of the Company take precedence over any interests possessed by a
+All Directors owe a duty of loyalty to the Company, and such duty mandates that the best interests of the Company take precedence over any interests possessed by a Director.

-Director.
 Directors should be familiar with the Company's Code of Business Conduct and Ethics and must disclose to other Directors any potential or perceived conflicts of interest they may have with respect to any matter under discussion and refrain from voting, or influencing the other Directors, on a matter in which they have a conflict.

 The Board believes that the management speaks for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
-The Board members would do this only with the knowledge of management and the Chairman of the Board and, absent unusual circumstances or as contemplated by the committee charters, only at the request of management or the Chairman of the Board.
-The Chairman of the Board speaks for the Board unless the Board shall appoint another Director to be its spokesperson.
+Directors should do this only with the knowledge of management and the Chair and, absent unusual circumstances or as contemplated by the committee charters, only at the request of management or the Chair.
+The Chair speaks for the Board unless the Board appoints another Director to be its spokesperson.